Gerard Hoffnung: Broadcasts and concerts

 In 1950 Hoffnung began a career as a broadcaster for the BBC, as both raconteur and regular contestant in panel games including One Minute Please, the predecessor of Just a Minute.
 He was, in the words of Ingrams, "a brilliant improviser with a dry wit and a masterly sense of timing".

-Probably the best-known example of Hoffnung as a humorous speaker is an account of a bricklayer's misfortunes when raising some bricks in a barrel to the top of a building.
+Probably the best-known example of Hoffnung as a humorous speaker is an account of a bricklayer's misfortunes when lowering some bricks in a barrel from the top of a building.
 It was part of a speech to the Oxford Union on 4 December 1958.
 The derivation of the story is confused, but it first arises in the 1930s.
 It was published in Reader's Digest in 1940 as a letter from a naval officer who had supposedly received it from an enlisted man explaining his late return from leave.
 Hoffnung first saw the story in The Manchester Guardian in 1957; the version printed there is identical with the text used by Hoffnung, except for the location, which he changed from Barbados to Golders Green.
 Hoffnung used the piece to warm up the audience before each recording session of One Minute, Please.
 In these performances he perfected the timing before the Oxford Union speech.
 The story was part of his speech in a debate called Life Begins at 38 and was recorded by the BBC.
-The tale itself was not, Ingrams comments, especially funny, but "[Hoffnung's] manner and delivery reduced his audience to hysterics".
+The tale itself was not, Richard Ingrams comments, especially funny, but "[Hoffnung's] manner and delivery reduced his audience to hysterics".